 “I am in need of advice since I am about to make an important decision about what career to choose.
 I just graduated with a Bachelor in Applied Psychology.
 I am going towards my master’s and I am thinking of attending an online school.
 I am between Clinical psychologist and I-O psychology.
 What degree do you recommend the most?
 Unfortunately, I do not know anyone who can help me with this so I will really appreciate if you can help me.”

-One thing I would caution when looking at online schools is to check to see whether or not you can actually practice psychotherapy post-graduation.
-I’ve recently received a number of emails from students who have enrolled in online programs and fulfilled all the course requirements only to find that they are not able to become licensed to practice in their state because the program does not offer a supervised clinical practicum or a path to licensure.
+When looking at online schools, check to see whether or not you can actually practice psychotherapy post-graduation.
+Students sometimes enroll in these online programs and fulfill all the course requirements only to find that they are not able to become licensed to practice in their state because the program does not offer a supervised clinical practicum or a path to licensure.

 Clinical vs. I-O Psychology: Two Interesting Psychology Specialties

 Let’s look at some of the key differences between clinical and I-O psychology.

 - Job duties: Clinical psychologists typically work directly with patients experiencing mental illness or psychological distress.
 I-O psychologists on the other hand perform a number of things ranging from assessing how suitable job candidates are for a position to designing job training programs.

 - Education: Licensed clinical psychologists must have a doctorate degree in psychology, complete a supervised period of training, and pass state exams.
 The minimum training for I-O psychologists is usually a master’s degree in psychology, although some choose to earn a doctorate.

 - Salaries: The Occupational Outlook Handbook suggests that as of May 2020, the median annual salary for clinical psychologists was $79,820.
 They also suggest that the median annual salary for I-O psychologists was $96,270.